coder/slog/README.md

    - We wanted an API that only accepted the equivalent of [zap.Any](https://godoc.org/go.uber.org/zap#Any) for every field.
      This is [slog.F](https://godoc.org/cdr.dev/slog#F).

-1. `sloggers/sloghuman` uses a very human readable format
+1. [`sloghuman`](https://godoc.org/cdr.dev/slog/sloggers/sloghuman) uses a very human readable format

-   - slog colors distinct parts of each line to make it easier to scan logs.
+   - It colors distinct parts of each line to make it easier to scan logs.
 Even the JSON that represents the fields in each log is syntax highlighted so that is very easy to scan.
 See the screenshot above.
      - zap lacks appropriate colors for different levels and fields
    - slog automatically prints one multiline field after the log to make errors and such much easier to read.